Is GSA Right for You?

 Meets vendor requirements & qualifications:

 Most GSA contracts require a company to be in business for at least two (2) years and show revenue of at least $25,000 per year.
 Other contracts require specific skills and experience (especially in technical and service contracts).
 However, if you are a Information Technology small business, you may be eligible for a streamlined process.
-Visit /portal/content/104506 for IT Schedule 70 information.
+Visit IT Schedule 70 for information.

 Is registered to do business with the federal government: